Donald Lippincott

-Donald Fithian Lippincott (November 16, 1893 – January 9, 1963) was an American athlete who competed in the sprint events.
-He competed for the United States in the 1912 Summer Olympics held in Stockholm, Sweden where he finished third in the 100 m and second in the 200 m.
+Donald Fithian Lippincott (November 16, 1893 – January 9, 1962) was an American Olympic athlete who competed in the 1912 Summer Olympics in Stockholm, Sweden.
+He won a bronze medal in the 100 metres and a silver medal in the 200 metres.

-Lippincott was the first record holder over 100 meters as recognised by the IAAF (then the International Amateur Athletics Federation, now known as the International Association of Athletics Federations).
-He set the world record in a heat of 100 m at the 1912 Olympics.
+Lippincott was the first record holder in 100 metres to be recognized by the International Amateur Athletics Federation.
+He set the world record in a heat of 100 metres at the 1912 Olympics.

-Early life
+Early life and education

-Lippincott was a scion of a wealthy Philadelphia family., the son of Alfonse Fithian Lippincott (1855-1925).
-He was a pupil at the Episcopal Academy, before attending the University of Pennsylvania.

-Life as a student
+Lippincott was born November 16, 1893, in Philadelphia into a wealthy banking family.
+He was a student at Episcopal Academy and entered the University of Pennsylvania in 1911.
+He was a member of the Delta Kappa Epsilon fraternity and the Sphinx Senior Society.
+He graduated from the Wharton school at Penn with a degree in Economics in 1915.

+College track career

-Lippincott was a successful student athlete at the University of Pennsylvania.
-In 1913, he equalled the world record for the 100 yards at 9.6 s and equalled Ralph Craig's record for 220 y (straight track) at 21.2 s.
-He also, in 1915, was a member of the Penn 4×440 y relay team that set a new world record of 3:18.0.
+In 1913, he tied the world record for the 100 yard dash at 9.6 seconds and tied Ralph Craig's record for 220 yard dash (straight track) at 21.2 seconds.
+In 1915, he was a member of the Penn 4×440 yard relay team that set a new world record of 3:18.0.

-Lippincott also had a time recorded for 440 y of 48.0 s and, though this is a suspect timing, he was without doubt a talented performer over this distance.
+Lippincott also had a time recorded for 440 yard dash of 48.0 seconds although the time is considered suspect.

-During his time at university, Lippincott was a member of the varsity track team that was the dominant force in college track and field at the time, winning 3 Intercollegiate association of Amateur Athletics of America (IC4A) championships in 4 years in the period 1910–13.
+He was a member of the varsity track team that was the dominant force in college track and field at the time, winning 3 Intercollegiate association of Amateur Athletics of America (IC4A) championships in 4 years in the period 1910–13.
 The team was coached by Mike Murphy who died in 1913.
-It is said Lippincott ran the 220 y in world record time to guarantee Murphy his last championship.
+It is said Lippincott ran the 220 yard dash in world record time to guarantee Murphy his last championship.
 In 1915, Lippincott was named captain of the track team.

-Lippincott also did well in other areas of student life.
-He was a member of: